Dr. Anu Bajaj FAQs

 - Thinking clearly about which facial changes bother you most

-- Planning enough downtime away from work and major events
+- Planning enough downtime away from work and major events (typically 3 weeks)

-- Setting up help for early recovery if needed
+- Setting up help for early recovery

 - Avoiding smoking and following medication instructions

-- Understanding that the final result develops in stages
+- Understanding that the final result develops in stages and is a process

 Patients are usually happiest when they go into facelift surgery with clear priorities and realistic timing.
 Good planning protects both the recovery experience and the final outcome.